World-class art, history, unspoiled nature and award-winning whiskey. Just a snapshot of what to do in Hobart.

 4. Watch liquid gold flow at Cascade Brewery

-Located at the foot of monumental Mount Wellington, Cascade Brewery was founded in 1824 by Peter Degraves, a former convict.
+Located at the foot of Mount Wellington, Cascade Brewery was founded in 1824 by Peter Degraves who was a former convict.

 It is the oldest brewery still operating in Australia and, undoubtedly, the most beautiful thanks to the surrounding landscape.

 The factory produces award-winning beers which you can enjoy and learn about with a tour of the factory.